darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetectionAndVerification/4-BringingItAllTogether/README.md

 1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “DynamoDB” (you can find it by typing _dyn_ into the search field at the top of the screen).
 2. Click "Create table", and enter the following details:
-* Table name: MLApprovals
+* Table name: DLApprovals
-*	Primary key: Token
+*	Primary key: ImageId
 3. Click "Create".

 ## Create Lambda Functions